Anthony DiNozzo: Fictional character background

 Anthony DiNozzo is the senior field agent of the fictional Major Case Response Team (MCRT) led by Leroy Jethro Gibbs (Mark Harmon) a former Marine Gunnery sergeant.
 The team investigates major crimes involving military personnel, often dealing with local law enforcement officers (LEOs).
 A former police detective, he is characterized as an outgoing, joking, charismatic former jock and frequent lothario.
 His charisma helps him do undercover work and to deal with intra-agency conflicts.
 He often leads the team's crime scene investigations.
 Over the course of the series, he carries a few storylines, including an undercover assignment that goes through seasons four and five to catch an international arms dealer.
 DiNozzo provided some comic relief for an otherwise serious drama, regularly spouting movie trivia, especially in the early seasons, and as a Casanova, his dating provided many roguish experiences.
 The death of agent Caitlin Todd and DiNozzo's relationship with agent Ziva David become fundamental to his subtle shift in attitude and character development.

 Fictional work history

-At the end of his run with the Baltimore Police Department's homicide division, he was hired by NCIS in 2001 after discovering that his partner, Danny Price, was a dirty cop.
+At the end of his 2-year run with the Baltimore Police Department's homicide division, he was hired by NCIS in 2001 after discovering that his partner, Danny Price, was a dirty cop.
+According to Season 1, episode 6 "High Seas", prior to his time at Baltimore PD, DiNozzo worked for the Philadelphia and Peoria Police Departments.